xiBread/oscarlv.com/content/writing/prose_poetry/you_win.md

 I'm still full of questions, but I'm not sure if I even want answers anymore.
 Do you ever wonder about me like the way I wonder about you?
 Do your siblings ever bring me up at dinner?
 Do you ever wish we could just start over?

 Are you okay?
 The last time we spoke, you didn't seem alright.
-But that's not my place anymore.
-So, I can't ask.
+But that's not my place anymore, so, I can't ask.

 Do you even think about what happened and wonder where we would be if it didn't?
 I do, but that probably makes me sound crazy.
 Because I should just let you go, right?
-I should just move on, drop everything I knew about you and pretend we never even happened.
+I should just move on, drop everything I knew about you, and pretend we never even happened.
 Pretend I didn't approach you and try to build a bond I believed in.
 But I can't pretend that it didn't happen.

 I saw so much going for you, you know?
 So much positivity, even though you never failed to push me back down.
 I'm not blaming you, though.
 But I just want to know, did you actually care about me, or was it really just a game?